-- 7 Motor vehicles will be excluded from entering the estuary, shoreline dunes, beach, archaeological sites, tracks and vegetated areas. - 8 Existing boat ramps may be upgraded and/or a new boat ramp constructed, and an associated parking area provided, in a location where ecological values, archaeological sites and wāhi tapu will not be disturbed, damaged or destroyed by the activity. - 9 Camping is prohibited.
-This includes tents, caravans, and motor homes, and any other type of temporary accommodation. - Dogs are only permitted on Rough Island, in the designated dog exercise area. - Organised social gatherings or low impact sporting events may be allowed, subject to prior permission being obtained from Council (for Recreation Reserve areas) or the Forest Manager (for events to be held within Local Government (Plantation) Reserve areas). - 12 Buildings and facilities shall be limited to the minimum required for the informal recreation use and shall be located and designed to an appropriate architectural standard and with due regard to ecological values, archaeological sites, wāhi tapu and the risk of coastal erosion.
-These buildings and facilities may include caretakers' houses, changing sheds, maintenance buildings, toilets, picnic facilities, shade structures, covered equestrian arenas (see Part 2, Section 1.2), fireplaces, rubbish bins, roads, parking areas, vehicle barriers, boat launching ramps and foot tracks, but shall not include buildings and facilities that cater for the use or management of the plantation forestry. - Picnic and barbecue areas will be located and designed to provide visitors with a choice ranging from large, open areas suitable for large groups, to intimate, lightly used areas with limited vehicle access. - Over time, the permanent semi-enclosed fireplaces in picnic areas will be replaced with gas barbeques, to reduce fire risks.
-Fires will be permitted only in these fireplaces, and will be subject to fire restrictions as required. - 15 Fireworks are not permitted anywhere on the Islands.
+- f) Vehicle speed limits on Ken Beck Drive may be reviewed via the Speed Limit Bylaw review process, on an as required basis. - 7 Unauthorised motor vehicles will be prohibited from entering the estuary, shoreline dunes, beach, archaeological sites, tracks/trails and areas of native vegetation. - Subject to successfully obtaining the required resource consents, either or both of the existing boat ramps may be upgraded and an associated parking area provided in a location where ecological values, māhinga kai areas (including shellfish beds), recorded and unrecorded archaeological sites and wāhi tapu will not be disturbed, damaged or destroyed by the activity (see also Part 2, Section 3.2). - 9 Other than as exempted by Policy 4(g) (Part 2, Section 1.2 of this Plan), overnight staying is prohibited on the Islands.
+This includes staying overnight in tents, cars, campervans, caravans, motor homes and any other type of temporary accommodation. - Dogs are only permitted on Rough Island, which is designated under Council's Dog Control Bylaw as a 'controlled dog exercise area' (i.e. a place where dogs can be exercised off their leash).
+Council will continue to prohibit dogs from being taken on to Moturoa/Rabbit Island and Bird Island, even in vehicles, in accordance with the Dog Control Bylaw. - Organised social gatherings or low impact sporting events may be allowed on the Islands, subject to prior permission being obtained from the Reserves and Facilities Manager. - On land classified as Recreation Reserve, buildings and facilities will be limited to the minimum required for the informal recreation use and will be located and designed to an appropriate architectural standard and with due regard to ecological values, recorded and unrecorded archaeological sites, wāhi tapu and the risk of coastal erosion (see also Part 2, Section 3.2).
+These buildings and facilities may include caretakers' houses, changing sheds, maintenance buildings, toilets, picnic facilities, shade structures, fireplaces, rubbish bins, roads, parking areas, vehicle barriers and boat launching ramps.
+Buildings and facilities that cater for the use or management of the plantation forestry will not be permitted on areas classified as Recreation Reserve.